InfOmics/DiGAS/README.md

 ## Installation and usage

 DiGAS can be easly downloaded from GitHub `src` directory (Windows or Unix version).
-PLINK tool is also contained in both directory.
+A tested PLINK tool (version 1.9) is also contained in both directory in zip format, you have to extract it before running DiGAS.

 ### System requirements

 DiGAS can run on Windows or Unix system where Python 3 (or higher) was previously installed.

 DiGAS depends on PLINK.
 PLINK executable must be contained in the same folder as the DiGAS executable.
-A PLINK version is contained in the `src` directory for both Windows and Unix versions.
+A compressed PLINK version is contained in the `src` directory for both Windows and Unix versions.
 Alternatively you can download it from the official website: https://www.cog-genomics.org/plink/.

 DiGAS depends on a number of Python packages.
 To install all the required packages: